benbalter/benbalter.github.com/_posts/2012-06-26-why-you-should-always-write-software-as-open-source.md

+---
+author: Ben Balter
+title: "Why You Should Always Write Software as Open Source, Even When It's Never Going to Be"
+excerpt: |
+  When you are the only person that's ever going to see something, you're a lot more likely to "just make it work.
+Therefore write open source
+layout: post
+categories:
+  - Business
+  - Technology
+tags:
+  - .govs
+  - agile
+  - code
+  - contracting
+  - development
+  - enterprise
+  - gov 2.0
+  - government
+  - IT
+  - open source
+  - procurement
+  - proprietary
+post_format: [ ]
+---

 [![Unsatisfied with your Contractor?](http://ben.balter.com/wp-content/uploads/2012/06/mike-holmes-203x300.jpeg){: .alignright}]

 There are two kinds of software: cludgy software and open source.
 Think about it logically.
 When you (or your organization) is the only person that's ever going to see something, you're a lot more likely to "just make it work."
 After all, who would ever know? [^1]